Lighter-than-air systems · Crawl · Walk · Run

 Reported on-site consumables stock at a single NWT diamond mine.
 Capital committed as a hedge against logistics failure.

-Flyweight's aircraft is designed from first principles for Canadian Shield mine logistics.
-Not adapted from a military program or a passenger concept.
+The destination platform is designed from first principles for Canadian Shield mine logistics, not adapted from a military program or a passenger concept.
 Lighter-than-air buoyancy provides lift.
 Distributed diesel propulsion provides Arctic reliability.
 An active buoyancy management system is designed to enable full-payload delivery with no prepared surface and no ballast exchange at the destination site.
 Figures below reflect current concept targets.

 50 t